 ECSS-E-ST-20-08_0090238

-The temperature profile shall be the worst-case nominal temperature profile with a 10 C margin.
+The temperature profile shall be the worst-case nominal temperature profile including uncertainty, being the predicted temperature, and addition of acceptance margin of 5 K and qualification margin of 5 K, leading to a nominal margin of 10 K to reach qualification.

-5.5.3.11.2i5.5.3.11.2jECSS-E-ST-20-08_0090239
+Allowed deviations from this requirement for temperatures below ‐170 °C, or above 120 °C are specified in requirements 5.5.3.11.2i and 5.5.3.11.2j.

+ECSS-E-ST-20-08_0090239

 During vacuum thermal cycling the electrical continuity of the components identified in requirement 5.5.3.11.2a, including if present (at least) strings, diodes, thermal sensors and resistors, shall be recorded.